always-maap/always-maap/README.md

 Here are a few projects I worked on.

+Enterprise:
+- [Zoomit](https://zoomit.ir/): Zoomit is the most viewed Persian-language online media in the field of technology
+- [iGap](https://web.igap.net): iGap is a free and partially open-source instant messaging application

 Web:
 - [TS-Collection](https://github.com/always-maap/TS-Collection): Algorithms and Data Structures for the modern web
 - [Tauri-Zeplin](https://github.com/always-maap/Tauri-Zeplin): Elegant zeplin client with a focus on offline experience, speed and UX